shraiysh/shraiysh.github.io/index.md

 ## About me

 I am a Compiler Enginner at AMD, currently working on the Fortran team for HPC workloads.
-I have worked on static data race detection for OpenMP programs(LLVM) and on static analysis of C/C++ code for coding standards.
+I am working on static data race detection for OpenMP programs(LLVM) and on static analysis of C/C++ code for coding standards.
 I have also worked on MLIR.
 I am also interested in Programming Languages and Operating Systems.
 I am a [CSE IITH](https://cse.iith.ac.in/) Alumnus and I play Table Tennis.

+## Research Interests

+ 1. Compilers
+ 2. Programming Languages
+ 3. Program Verification

 ## Internships and Experience